RyanEKohler/hello-world/README.md

 Feeling eager!

-Ryan here, my goal here is to learn how to use code to improve my life.
+Ryan here, my goal is to learn how to use code to improve my life.
 I know that I am on the older end and the road will be bumpy but I am ready.